SENSEiXENUS/senseixenus.github.io/posts/ctf/Tjctf/25/writeup.md

 ---------------------

 - The site is vulnerable to sqlite3 injection and it filters important chars like `or` and `--`.My teammates discovered a user `test` which made it easier to use `AND` and also replaced `--` with `/*`.
-- After enum for a long time,I discovered columns for `stats` and `database`.I focused more on dumping `database` with my script.To avoid wasting time, we'll focus solely on column `user` and `pass`.The crucial user in this chall is `tuxtheflagmasteronlylikeslowercaseletters`.User's dump-:
+- After enumerating for a long time,I discovered columns for `stats` and `database`.I focused more on dumping `database` with my script.To avoid wasting time, we'll focus solely on column `user` and `pass`.The crucial user in this chall is `tuxtheflagmasteronlylikeslowercaseletters`.User's dump-:

 ```bash
 [+] Number of tables-:2